lalvarezmunoz/nf-wgs-snp/README.md

 # nf-wgs-snp
-Nextflow pipeline for analysis of SNPs and variants in WGS
+Nextflow pipeline for analysis of SNPs and variants in WGS analyses.